SEO For Ecommerce Websites: Tips For Every Business Stage

 In the previous example, we have changed the product name to a more SEO-friendly one, but the URL is still ugly:

-If you leave it just like this, it will be inconvenient for customers, and unwelcomed by search engines.
-No one likes URLs that looks spammy, with numbers and letters that don’t make sense, or with lots of random words.
+If you leave it just like this, it will be inconvenient for customers and unwelcomed by search engines.
+No one likes URLs that look spammy, with numbers and letters that don’t make sense, or with lots of random words.
 Let’s make it short and clear:

 3) Write the best product descriptions and remember about SEO

 This is absolutely essential!
-Write something unique and interesting about each product (you’re passionate about your niche and know everything about your niche, right?)
-You need to concentrate on the product’s features and benefits to make it appealing for your customer, and you definitely shouldn’t copy the description from a different website.
+Write something unique and interesting about each product (you’re passionate about your products and know everything about your niche, right?).
+You need to focus on the product’s features and benefits to make it appealing to your customers, and you definitely shouldn’t copy the description from a different website.
 The text should be about 200-300 words long.
 While creating your best product descriptions, don’t forget about SEO aspects: mention the keyword several times (but do not be too spammy).
-The optimal keyword density is about 3%
+The optimal keyword density is about 3%.